AbdellahAbair/Angular8.0-PDFGeneration/README.md

 ok,if you do this you will show the button name "Imprimer" in frensh that means print in english.

-just click in it and you will the result.
+just click in it and you will see the result.

 ## Development server